-Where the independent review panel recommends that the governing board should reconsider their decision not to reinstate a pupil, they will do so within 10 school days of being given notice of the review panel's decision.
-The school is aware that if, following a recommendation to reconsider, the governing board does not offer to reinstate the pupil, it will not be subject to a financial adjustment.
-If, following reconsideration, the governing board offers to reinstate the pupil but the parents decline, no adjustment will be made to the school's budget.
+Where the independent review panel recommends that the governing board should reconsider its decision not to reinstate a pupil, they will do so within ten school days of being given notice of the review panel's decision.
+The school is aware that if the governing board does not offer to reinstate the pupil following a recommendation to reconsider, it will not be subject to a financial adjustment.
+If, following reconsideration, the governing board offers to reinstate the pupil, but the parents decline, no adjustment will be made to the school's budget.

-Following reconsideration, the governing board will notify the parents, headteacher and LA of their reconsidered decision and the reasons for this.
+Following reconsideration, the governing board will notify the parents, Headteacher, and LA of their reconsidered decision and the reasons for this.

-23. Criminal investigations
+Criminal investigations

-The headteacher will not postpone taking a decision to suspend or exclude a pupil due to a police investigation being underway, or any criminal proceedings that are in place.
+The Headteacher will not postpone deciding to suspend or exclude a pupil due to a police investigation being underway or any criminal proceedings that are in place.

-Particular consideration will be given by the headteacher when deciding to suspend or exclude a pupil where evidence is limited by a police investigation, to ensure that any decision made is fair and reasonable.
+The Headteacher will give particular consideration when deciding to suspend or exclude a pupil where evidence is limited by a police investigation to ensure that any decision made is fair and reasonable.

-If the governing board is required to consider the headteacher's decision in these circumstances, they will not postpone the meeting and will make a decision based on the evidence available.
+If the governing board is required to consider the Headteacher's decision in these circumstances, they will not postpone the meeting and will decide based on the evidence available.

-24. Training requirements
+Training requirements

-The LA will ensure that all independent review panel members and clerks have received training within the two years prior to the date of the review.
-Training will cover:
+The LA will ensure that all independent review panel members and clerks have received training within two years before the date of the review.
+Training will cover

-- The requirements of the legislation, regulations and statutory guidance governing suspensions and exclusions. - The need for the panel to observe procedural fairness and the rules of natural justice. - The role of the chair of a review panel. - The role of the clerk to a review panel. - The duties of headteachers, governing boards and the panel under the Equality Act 2010. - The effect of section 6 of the Human Rights Act 1998 and the need to act in a manner compatible with human rights protected by that Act.
+The requirements of the legislation, regulations, and statutory guidance governing suspensions and exclusions.

+The panel needs to observe procedural fairness and the rules of natural justice.

+The role of the chair of a review panel.

+The role of the clerk to a review panel.

+The duties of Headteachers, governing boards, and the panel under the Equality Act 2010.

+The effect of section 6 of the Human Rights Act 1998 and the need to act in a manner compatible with human rights protected by that Act.

-Clerks will also have an up-to-date understanding on developments in case law which are relevant to suspension and exclusion.
+Clerks will also have an up-to-date understanding of developments in case law that are relevant to suspension and exclusion.

-25. Using data
+Using data

-The headteacher will ensure that all data regarding suspensions and exclusions is collected and provided to the governing board on a termly basis.
-The governing board will review this data regularly in order to:
+The Headteacher will ensure that all data regarding suspensions and exclusions is collected and provided to the governing board on a timely basis.
+The governing board will review this data regularly to:

-- Consider the level of pupil moves and the characteristics of pupils who are moving on any permanent exclusions to ensure that this is only being used as a last resort. - Gather information on pupils who are taken off the roll and those who are on the roll but attending education off-site.
+Consider the level of pupil moves and the characteristics of pupils who are moving on any permanent exclusions to ensure that this is only being used as a last resort.

+Gather information on pupils who are taken off the roll and those who are on the roll but attending education off-site.

-- Consider the effectiveness and consistency in implementing the Behaviour Policy. - Understand any variations in the rolling average of permanent exclusions to ensure they are only used when necessary. - Understand the characteristics of suspended and excluded pupils and evaluate equality considerations. - Gather information on where pupils are receiving repeat suspensions. - Evaluate interventions in place to support pupils at risk of suspension and exclusion, including where there are patterns which may indicate that certain policies and support measures are or are not working. - Analysing whether the placements of pupils directed off-site into alternative provision are reviewed at sufficient intervals to assure that the education is achieving its objectives.
+Consider the effectiveness and consistency in implementing the Behaviour Policy.

+Understand any variations in the rolling average of permanent exclusions to ensure they are only used when necessary.

+Understand the characteristics of suspended and excluded pupils and evaluate equality considerations.

+Gather information on where pupils are receiving repeat suspensions.

+Evaluate interventions in place to support pupils at risk of suspension and exclusion, including where there are patterns that may indicate that certain policies and support measures are or are not working.

+Analysing whether the placements of pupils directed off-site into alternative provision are reviewed at sufficient intervals to ensure that the education achieves its objectives.

-26. Monitoring and review
+Monitoring and review

-This policy will be reviewed annually by the headteacher in conjunction with the governing board.
-The next scheduled review date for this policy is October 2024.
+This policy will be reviewed annually by the Headteacher in conjunction with the governing board.
+The next scheduled review date for this policy is date.